Jakib04/Namespacelab/README.md

 In the example scope link means that within the network segment (192.168.1.0/24) of the device communication is allowed through this link.

+# Assigning 192.168.1.10/32 to any interface

+There is only 1 IP address in 192.168.1.10/32.
+So there can be no other host in this network.
+Even there is no room for a default gateway IP address to get to other networks.
+So /32 is not used.